Mots94/Election_Analysis/README.md

 ```

 * Denver county had the highest number of votes in this election at 306,055.
-Although this could clearly be seen from the output of the `county_votes` list, code was written to retrieve the county with the highest vote count and print out that county name.
+Although this could clearly be seen from the output of the `county_votes` dictionary, code was written to retrieve the county with the highest vote count and print out that county name.
 This was done using the follow code:
 ```
     if var_county_votes > highest_county: